 If you were injured in a tractor-trailer accident, seek legal help right away.
 You can receive compensation for your medical bills, lost income, vehicle damage, pain and suffering, and other damages.

 Our Ocala truck accident attorneys at Meldon Law stand up for the rights of truck accident victims throughout Florida, as we have done since 1971.
-Call us today to schedule your free consultation.
+Call us today for a free consultation.
 If you are not able to come into our office, we will be happy to come to you.

 We are fully committed to seeking the best possible outcome for every client, and we take pride in helping you during this challenging time.